AlbertGBena/RaProM/README.md

 # ImproveProcessRawMRR - RaProM.py

-RaProM is a novel MRR processing methodology, with enhanced spectra processing and Doppler dealiasing, that produces as output data a number of fields which include equivalent reflectivity (Ze), Doppler fall speed and derived parameters such as spectral width, skewness, and kurtosis, plus a simplified precipitation type classification (drizzle, rain, mixed, snow, and hail), and additional variables depending on the precipitation type.
+RaProM is a MRR processing methodology, with enhanced spectra processing and Doppler dealiasing, that produces as output data a number of fields which include equivalent reflectivity (Ze), Doppler fall speed and derived parameters such as spectral width, skewness, and kurtosis, plus a simplified precipitation hydrometeor type classification (drizzle, rain, mixed, snow, and hail), and additional variables depending on the precipitation hydrometeor type.
 MRR stands for Micro Rain Radar, a Doppler vertically pointing radar manufactured by Metek GmbH.
 A description of the RaProM processing and examples is available at: <br/>
 Garcia-Benadi A, Bech J, Gonzalez S, Udina M, Codina B, Georgis J-F. Precipitation Type Classification of Micro Rain Radar Data Using an Improved Doppler Spectral Processing Methodology.
 Remote Sens.
 2020, 12, 4113. https://doi.org/10.3390/rs12244113<br/><br/>
 **Note1: the scripts are designed to work with MRR-2.**<br/><br/>
 **Note2: a different version similar to RaProM, called RaProM-Pro (https://github.com/AlbertGBena/RaProM-Pro), is available for MRR-Pro files.
 More information on RaProM-Pro is available at: <br/>